Exclusive: Savings surge forces Goldman to shut Marcus to new UK clients

 Several British bank executives have said the brand named after Marcus Goldman, co-founder of the Wall Street investment bank, is one of the most potent "disruptors" in the market.

-McDaid said Marcus had seen inflows of more than 8 billion pounds from around 100,000 new account holders since February, suggesting a significant slice of household income is being saved.
+McDaid said that Marcus had achieved inflows of more than 8 billion pounds from about 100,000 new account holders since January, and by 4 billion pounds since the lockdown began, suggesting that a significant slice of household income is being saved.

-Goldman was committed to the retail savings market in Britain and was on track to launch an app and tax-efficient Individual Savings Account this year, McDaid said, adding that its 12-month fixed rate account was still open to new savers.
+Goldman was committed to the retail savings market in Britain and was on track to launch an app and tax-efficient Individual Savings Account this year, McDaid said, adding that its 12-month fixed-rate account is still open to new savers.

-Goldman's decision could represent a blow to millions of savers in Britain, with the move seen likely to cut competition and reduce matching pressure on other banks.
+The temporary shutdown could represent a blow to millions of savers in Britain by cutting competition and reducing pressure on other banks to match its rates.

-Last week, finance product provider Moneyfacts.co.uk warned consumers to brace for a "race to the bottom" on savings rates and products after average 'easy access' rates hit record lows.
+Finance product provider Moneyfacts.co.uk last week warned consumers to brace for a "race to the bottom" on savings rates and products after average rates on easy access accounts hit record lows.

-Marcus remains open for new accounts in the U.S. where as of Q1, total deposits stood at more than US$50 billion, up from US$42 billion at the end of 2019.
+Marcus remains open for new accounts in the United States, where total deposits in the first quarter stood at more than US$50 billion, up from US$42 billion at the end of 2019.